 My domain expired!
 Is there a Renewal Grace Period?

 Most likely, the answer is yes.
-A "Renewal Grace Period" is the time during which a domain owner can renew an expired domain at the regular renewal price.
+A "Renewal Grace Period" is the time during which a domain owner can renew an expired domain.
 Most domain extensions offer a renewal grace period of up to 40 days.
-For example, this is the life-cycle of .COM, which has a 40 day renewal grace period:
+For example, this is the life-cycle of .COM, which has a 40-day renewal grace period:

-To see the renewal grace period of each of our domain extensions, visit our TLD page and look at the "Renew" column.
+To see the renewal grace period of each of our domain extensions, visit our TLD page and look at the "Renew (Grace Period/days)" column.

 About 5 days after the redemption period ends, the domain is dropped from the central registry and becomes available to the general public.
 Domains are sold on a first come, first serve basis.
 High-value domains will go quickly.